licium/OCCP/docs/main.md

 ## Missing Rights Information

-Creators demand respect, attribution and a fair remuneration for their creative work.
-But without basic metadata, licensing terms and other rights management information, inseparably connected to the content, it is simply impossible to properly credit a work or learn about the terms of use.<sup id="a2">[2](#f2)</sup>
+Creators demand respect, attribution and fair remuneration for their creative work.
+But without basic metadata, licensing terms and other rights management information, inseparably connected to the content, it is exceedly difficult to properly credit a work or learn about the terms of use.<sup id="a2">[2](#f2)</sup>

 Content creators and other rightsholders lack an easy way to provide